Cryonite/ESX_CrimeJob/README.md

   If item = 0 then don't show in armory same with weapons

-  Check if player already has weapon
+  An check if player already has that weapon

+  Blip only if you have this job (for the house)